aknuds1/befaco-instrument-interface/muzhack/instructions.md

 Put the LEDs in place checking the polarity, but **don't solder them** until the front panel is in place.
 This is the only way to solder them in the right position.

-The long Leg is the + and the short is the minus.
+The long leg is the + and the short one is the minus.
 There is a + symbol on the PCB to indicate the correct position.

 ## FRONT PANEL
 **Place the front panel** moving a little the parts one by one if necessary until you fit them to the top.
 At this point a pair of sharp tweezers can be helpful.

-Screw in the next order: Mini-jacks, switch, pots and jack.
+Screw in the next order: Minijacks, switch, pots and jack.

 Until all of them are flat and touching completely the panel.
 **Then (finally) solder all of them.** ; )